Staff Employees' Pension Plan

 Retiring Before Age 65

-You can choose to retire before your normal retirement age (65), if you are at least age 55 and have completed 15 years of service, or you are at least age 62 and have completed 10 years of service.
+You can choose to retire and commence your pension benefit before your normal retirement age (65), if you are at least age 55 and have completed 15 years of credited service, or you are at least age 62 and have completed 10 years of credited service.
 You can choose to have your pension benefit payments begin any time after you become eligible for early retirement.
 However, if you want your benefits to start before age 65, your plan benefit is reduced.
 This reduction reflects the fact that plan payments are anticipated to be made over a longer period of time.

 The University provides a disability retirement benefit to protect staff members from loss of income in the event they become permanently, continuously, and totally disabled.
-To be eligible, the staff member must be a participant in the Employees’ Pension Plan, have at least 5 years of vested service, have become disabled while an active employee of the University has been determined to be totally and permanently disabled by the Plan Administrator.
+To be eligible, the staff member must be a participant in the Employees’ Pension Plan, have at least 5 years of vested service, have become disabled while an active employee of the University and have been determined to be totally and permanently disabled by the Plan Administrator.
+A disability approval by either the University’s Long Term Disability Insurance or the Social Security Administration is generally considered approval for a University disability retirement.
 The disability retirement benefit is determined by using the same formula as if the staff member had reached age 65 on the day the disability began.

 For additional information, please contact: